OpenITI/Adding_New_Texts_To_OpenITI/README.md

 - **Language**.
 The language of the text (if multiple, separate with commas)
 - **Author**.
 Sufficient description on the author should be added --- use an example below as a guide
 - **Book**.
 Sufficient description on the text should be added --- use an example below as a guide
+- **Manuscript.** Fill this one only if your text is your own transcription of a manuscript. add a free-runing description of the manuscript.
+- **Bib**-*fields* should include relevant information on the edition, if the text is based on a specific edition.

 ```
 fileID: MGR2019031201